-You know it and I know it: writing a great article is hard.
+You know it and I know it: writing a great article, one that performs, is hard.

 But content is the bread-and-butter of inbound marketing.
-You depend on it to attract visitors to your website, generate leads that close, build relationships with your contacts, and start meaningful conversations with the people your business needs to grow.
+You depend on it to attract visitors to your website, generate leads that close, and start meaningful conversations with the people your business needs to grow.

 Last year, research by leading growth platform HubSpot revealed that 55% of marketers say blog content creation is their top inbound marketing priority, while marketers who prioritise blogging efforts are 13x more likely to see positive ROI.